MartijnDwars/metaborg.github.io/stratego/language/10-type-unifying-strategies.md

     AssignSize  : Assign(e1, e2)        -> (e1, e2)
     IfSize      : If(e1, e2, e3)        -> (e1, (e2, e3))

-Although the recursive application to subterms is now defined generically , one still has to specify rules for the default behaviour.
+Although the recursive application to subterms is now defined generically , one still has to specify rules for the default behavior.

 ## 10.3.
 Generic Term Deconstruction